charmplusplus/charm/doc/convext/manual.rst

 Pack functions must be registered using this:

+``int CldRegisterPackFn(CldPackFn fn)``

-int CldRegisterPackFn(CldPackFn fn) Accepts a pointer to an pack-function.
+Accepts a pointer to an pack-function.
 Returns an integer index for the pack-function.
-This index will be needed in CldEnqueue.
+This index will be needed in **CldEnqueue**.

 Normally, **CldEnqueue** sends a message to a lightly-loaded processor.
 After doing this, it enqueues the message with the appropriate priority.